 Unfortunately for Microsoft, the scope of the deal and its effect on the gaming industry caught the eyes of many regulators, governments, competitors, and agencies worldwide.
 One of the first critics of the move was Sony, its largest competitor in the field of gaming consoles and a staunch opponent of the acquisition.
-Sony wanted to be sure that Microsoft will keep all of its newly-acquired IPs on PlayStation, a direct competitor to Xbox, so is naturally against the deal.
+Sony wanted to be sure that Microsoft would keep all of its newly acquired IPs on PlayStation, a direct competitor to Xbox, so it was naturally against the deal.

 It was at the beginning of February that the United States Federal Trade Commission started investigating the deal.
 Considering the scope, it was apparent that this will not be another swift deal for Microsoft, a fact that was proven multiple times afterward.
 The FTC formally announced a lawsuit on December 8, 2022, putting the deal under much more pressure.

 The next big blow to the merger was made by the CMA, the UK’s regulator, when it provisionally opposed the deal in January 2023.
 Many expected the CMA to allow the merger after it released a statement in March saying one of its three key concerns had been addressed by new evidence.
 However, in April 2023, the government body prevented the proposed purchase over concerns about the “future of the cloud gaming market”.
 Microsoft did present a solution to the CMA, which was deemed not adequate and thus rejected.
 As a result, both Microsoft and Activision Blizzard appealed the decision.

 Attention shifted to the US on July 11th with an important win for Microsoft and Activision Blizzard when a court denied the FTC’s request for a restraining order it had filed to prevent the deal from passing.
 This effectively meant the two parties could go ahead with the merger in the US if they wanted to, though they couldn’t operate in the UK if they did so.